What's the best time to visit Vatican Museums? How can I avoid the crowds at the Vatican Museums? Can I JUST visit the Sistine Chapel? (Hint: NO)

 So I'd say sometime between 1:30-3:30 is a good time to arrive.

-Having said all that, if you do not plan to visit Saint Peter's Basilica, do not need at least 2 hours in the museums, then you can do what I love doing: arrive at 3:45pm and breeze right in.
+Having said all that, if you do not plan to visit Saint Peter's Basilica, or do not need at least 2 hours in the museums, then you can do what I love doing: arrive at 3:45pm and breeze right in.
 Then I head for the Pinacoteca where there is next to nobody, especially at that hour.

 This kind of visit is of course ideal if you've been to the Vatican museums before, or simply have very limited time and don't mind having a quick/shorter visit.